'Performing the tuba solo Fnugg, by Norwegian composer Øystein Baadsvik, Russell serenaded the audience until there was a smile on every face.'

 Tuba player and music educator Fraser Russell began playing tuba in Carnoustie High School, Scotland under the tuition of Michael Robertson.
 He then went on to study at the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland), the Swedish National Orchestra Academy, Gothenburg; and completed his studies at the Hochschule für Musik und Tanz Köln / Orchesterzentrum NRW.

-Fraser has been fortunate enough to have had the opportunity to perform with several of Europe's top orchestras and ensembles including the Estonian Festival Orchestra, the Deutsche Radio Philharmonie Saarbrücken und Kaiserslautern, St. Petersburg Ballet, Norlands Opera and Symphony Orchestra, Staatsoperetta Dresden, Ghera Theater Orchester, World Brass, Gothenburg Symphony Orchestra Brass and Popical Ensembles, Scottish Chamber Orchestra Brass Quintet, and the Deutsche Kammerphilharmonie Bremen.
+Fraser has been fortunate enough to have had the opportunity to perform with several of Europe's top orchestras and ensembles including the Estonian Festival Orchestra, the Deutsche Radio Philharmonie Saarbrücken und Kaiserslautern, St. Petersburg Ballet, Norlands Opera and Symphony Orchestra, Staatsoperetta Dresden, Ghera Theater Orchester, World Brass, Gothenburg Wind Orchestra, Gothenburg Symphony Orchestra Brass and Popical Ensembles, Scottish Chamber Orchestra Brass Quintet, and the Deutsche Kammerphilharmonie Bremen.
+Fraser regularly performers as a stagemusician at the Semperoper in Dresden where he currently resides.

-Now based in Dresden, Germany, Fraser holds the position of Winds Director for the award winning music for social change project Musaik -Grenzenlos Musizieren e.V, as well as tuba teacher and coach for Spielmanzug Oberlichtenau.
+Now based in Dresden, Germany, Fraser holds the position of Orchestra Director for the award winning music for social change project Musaik -Grenzenlos Musizieren e.V, as well as tuba teacher and coach for Spielmanzug Oberlichtenau.
+In 2021 Fraser was appointed as teacher of tuba and tenorhorn in the Heinrich Schutz Konservatorium Dresden.

 Fraser is thankful for the support of the Dewar Awards for financial assistance in the purchase of instruments.

 As a recording artist, Fraser has performed on the debut albums of Admiral Fallow and Beecake, as well as the award winning Brahms cycle with Paavo Järvi and the Deutsche Kammerphilharmonie Bremen published by Sony Classics on CD and DVD.
-In 2019 Fraser recorded once again with the Deutsche Kammerphilharmonie Bremen and Iiro Rantala, a Finish Jazz pianist on the famous ACT label.
-The recordings can be purchase at the links below:
+These recordings, amongst others, can be purchase at the links below:

 Erkki-Sven Tüür: Mythos - CD, Estonian Festival Orchestra, P. Järvi